Bhanditz/operatingsystems-shell/README.md

 ### Do Nots:
  <br />
 DO NOT use any special wrapper libraries or classes to borrow the basic functionality required in this assignment.
-If in doubt, ask the instructor first BEFORE doing so.
+If in doubt, ask the instructor first BEFORE doing so.  <br />
-DO NOT use the system(...) syscall to execute the programs in your shell directly.
+DO NOT use the system(...) syscall to execute the programs in your shell directly.  <br />
 DO NOT write five or six different programs, one for each feature.
 Write one single program that includes all the above features.
  <br />
 ### Hints:
  <br />
 Build and test one functionality at a time.
 Make backup copies of partially working versions of your code.
 This way, if you irreparably screw up your code, then you can at least roll back to your last backup copy.
 First design your data structures and code-structure before you begin coding each feature.
-Anticipate specific problems you will face.
+Anticipate specific problems you will face.  <br />
  <br />
 Check out man page for the following:  <br />
 fork()  <br />